 - 1. Percentage of high school students enrolled in career and technical education programs sponsored by the Port of Gulfport who earn an approved Industry Certification, by career pathway - 2.
-Percentage of public school students exiting the 3rd grade scoring proficient or above in reading on the statewide assessment test that participate in the BOOST program through Gulfport School District and is supported by Port volunteers - 3.
-Public high school completion rate, by student cohort through Port contributed work-based learning experiences - 4.
-Percentage of public schools implementing the Port developed K-12 curriculum, which is based on Mississippi State Education Standards and focuses on port terms 5.
-Partner with the University of Southern Mississippi on education activities at the Port of Gulfport Marine Research Center and Roger Wicker Center for Ocean Enterprise, which is utilized by USM's School of Ocean Science and Engineering Statewide Goal #2.2: To make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research Relevant Benchmarks #2.2:
+Public high school completion rate, by student cohort through Port-contributed work-based learning experiences - 3.
+Percentage of public schools implementing the Port-developed K-12 curriculum, which is based on Mississippi State Education Standards and focuses on port terms - 4.
+Partner with the University of Southern Mississippi on education activities at the Port of Gulfport Marine Research Center and Roger F. Wicker Center for Ocean Enterprise, which are utilized by USM's School of Ocean Science and Engineering Statewide Goal #2.2: To make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research Relevant Benchmarks #2.2:

-- 1. Wage gains of Port sponsored workforce development programs - 2.
-Percentage of students trained through Port sponsored workforce education and training programs customized to meet the needs of Port tenants and of local industries who successfully complete the program PUBLIC SAFETY AND ORDER Statewide Goal #3: To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters and to operate a fair and effective system of justice Relevant Benchmarks #3:
+- 1. Wage gains of Port-sponsored workforce development programs - 2.
+Percentage of students trained through Port-sponsored workforce education and training programs customized to meet the needs of Port tenants and of local industries, who successfully complete the program PUBLIC SAFETY AND ORDER Statewide Goal #3: To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters, and to operate a fair and effective system of justice Relevant Benchmarks #3:

-- 1. Average emergency response time to natural and man-made disasters on the port site - 2.
-Average time for the Port and businesses located on the port site to recover following a natural or man-made disaster NATURAL RESOURCES Statewide Goal #4: To ensure that current and future generations have access to the state's abundant natural resources through restoration, protection, conservation, and wise development of those resources Relevant Benchmarks #4:
+- 1. Average emergency response time to natural and man-made disasters on the Port site - 2.
+Average time for the Port and businesses located on the Port site to recover following a natural or man-made disaster NATURAL RESOURCES Statewide Goal #4: To ensure that current and future generations have access to the state's abundant natural resources through restoration, protection, conservation, and wise development of those resources Relevant Benchmarks #4:

-- 1. Maintain quality of water in and around the Port to ensure it meets or exceeds State Water Quality Standards - 2.
+- Maintain quality of water in and around the Port to ensure it meets or exceeds State Water Quality Standards - 2.
 Maintain air quality in and round the Port to ensure it meets or exceeds National Ambient Air Quality standards - 3.
 Acreage and economic value of land purchased by the Port during the year - 4.
-Number of electric ship-to-shore gantry cranes as opposed to the number of diesel cranes - 5.
-Maintain Green Marine certification INFRASTRUCTURE Statewide Goal #5: To ensure the construction and maintenance of infrastructure (including roadways, waterways, railways, airports, water and sewer systems, pipelines, electricity lines, broadband connections, public buildings) adequate to meet the needs of citizens and the business community and to foster economic growth Relevant Benchmarks #5:
+Number of electric ship-to-shore gantry cranes as opposed to the number of diesel cranes INFRASTRUCTURE Statewide Goal #5: To ensure the construction and maintenance of infrastructure (including roadways, waterways, railways, airports, water and sewer systems, pipelines, electricity lines, broadband connections, public buildings) adequate to meet the needs of citizens and the business community and to foster economic growth Relevant Benchmarks #5: